Note 1 – Summary of Significant Accounting Policies

 The (city/county/district) has following fiduciary component unit(s) .
 The data for this (these) unit(s) is (are) presented in the fiduciary financial statements.

-If the major <2> component units are not presented in the financial statements <3>, the city/county/district should present the condensed financial statements of these component units here.
-(Non-major component units should be aggregated in one column.)
+If the major component units are not presented in the financial statements, the city/county/district should present the condensed financial statements of these component units later in the Notes – see Note X – Major Component Units

 Also, disclose (for each major component units) the nature and amount of significant transactions with the primary government and other component units.